Aral Sea: How One of the World’s Largest Lakes Disappeared

 Toxic sand, toxic air, toxic water

-This imprudent land modification caused unexpected climate feedback, and public health issues, and devastated the once-robust fishing economy of the region, affecting the lives of millions of people in and out of the region.
+This imprudent land modification caused unexpected climate feedback, public health issues, and the devastation of the region’s once-robust fishing economy, affecting the lives of millions of people in and out of the area.

-Winds are now the lords of the region, blowing highly salted and toxic sand (contaminated by chemicals residuals of weapon testing, industrial projects, and so on) as far away as Scandinavia and Japan.
-Of course, being a plague, especially for the locals.
+Winds are now the lords of the region, blowing highly salted and toxic sand (contaminated by chemical residuals of weapon testing, industrial projects, and so on) as far away as Scandinavia and Japan.
+Of course, it is a plague, especially for the locals.

 The ecosystems of the Aral Sea and the river deltas feeding into it have been nearly destroyed.
 Crops in the region are destroyed by salt being deposited onto the land.
 Vast salt plains exposed by the shrinking Aral have produced dust storms, making regional winters colder and summers hotter.

-During a visit in 2010 ONU Secretary Ban Ki-moon declared
+During a visit in 2010, the UN Secretary General Ban Ki-moon declared

 “It is clearly one of the worst environmental disasters in the world.
 I was so shocked”.

-In the meanwhile, tensions are growing between Uzbekistan and Tajikistan governments.
+In the meantime, tensions are growing between the governments of Uzbekistan and Tajikistan.

 Competition for water could become increasingly heated, as global warming and rising populations further reduce the amount of water available per capita.